vielhuber/chefcookie/README.md

 #### custom scripts

-the following keywords are reserved:
+the following keywords as keys are reserved:

 -   `analytics`
 -   `tagmanager`